tokenika/tokenika.github.io/reviews/byteball/index2.md

-Dystrybucje Byteball są robione co miesiąc, pierwsza była w grudniu 2016.
+Dystrybucje Byteball są robione regularnie co miesiąc, pierwsza była w grudniu 2016.
 Do tej pory z dystrybucji skorzystało jedynie około 6% posiadaczy BTC, a rozdystrybuowano w ten sposób około 1/3 Bytaball (celem jest 98%):

 > The first distribution round took place on Dec 25, 2016 when the network launched, over 70,000 BTC was linked, and 10% of the total supply of bytes and blackbytes was distributed.
 In the subsequent rounds, the total distributed supply reached 36.6%:
 >